STORIES TRAIL RUNS

 Drop bags are welcome at the start/finish area.
 You may utilize your drop bag in between every loop.
 You are also welcome to access your vehicle which will be parked in the area immediately surrounding the main staging area as well.
 Please leave nothing of value in your bag.
 Do not leave your drop bag behind.
 All abandoned drop bags are disposed of immediately at the conclusion of the event.

 All participants who complete their challenge will receive a unique finisher's award.
-Timed runners who reach the 100-mile threshold will receive a 100-mile buckle.
-We'll also present our Purple People Eater (Adversity) and Transcendence Awards.
+We'll also present our DFL Awards to those who come in last place in the 10k, Half Marathon, and 20-Mile.
 HPRS does not have a podium or age group awards, please see our Awards Page for more details.

 NO AWARDS WILL BE MAILED